Gravitationally produced Dark Matter and primordial black holes: Results

 Up to this point, we have always considered a PBHs population generated during inflation by some peak in the power spectrum, see App.\,\ref{app:power_spectrum}.
 However, as can be seen from Fig.\,\ref{fig:spectra}, also the spectrum of gravitationally produced bosonic DM is peaked, with a corresponding peak appearing also in the power spectrum.
 This motivates the question: \textit{can gravitationally produced DM generate a PBH population?}

 For spin-1 DM, the answer seems to be negative.
 As shown in Ref.\,\cite{Gorghetto:2022sue}, the peak of the spectrum falls into a region in which the quantum pressure is important.
 This implies that an important fraction of DM is found in the form of complex structures, i.e. solitons.
+This is due to the fact that quantum pressure is important for modes $k \gtrsim k_J \equiv a(16 \pi G \rho m^2)^{1/4}$ (where $G$ is Newton's constant) and, as shown in Ref.\,\cite{Gorghetto:2022sue}, the peak in the spin-1 DM spectrum happens at values $k_\star \sim k_J/2$, i.e. not too far from the region in which quantum pressure dominates.

 Turning to spin-0, we see from Fig.\,\ref{fig:spectra} that no peak appears for the minimally coupled case.
 However, a peak similar to the spin-1 case appears for a conformally coupled scalar, although we do not show explicitly this case in Fig.\,\ref{fig:spectra}.
-This means that, in principle, also in this case we can have PBH production.
-However, an estimate of the region in which quantum pressure is important (done following Ref.\,\cite{Gorghetto:2022sue} and taking as average momentum $k_\star$) shows that, also in this case, the peak of the spectrum falls in the region in which quantum pressure is important.
+This means that, in principle, also in this case we can have PBH production, provided the peak of the spectrum falls in a region in which quantum pressure is not important.
+To estimate if this is the case, we can proceed as follows.
+Let us assume instantaneous reheating.
+Then the peak of the spectrum is approximately at $k_\star = a_\star m$, where $a_\star$ is defined by the condition $H(a_\star) = m$ (see App.\,\ref{app:approximate_solutions_scalar} for analytic approximations).
+Computing the ratio $k_\star/k_J$ at $a_\star$, we obtain $k_\star/k_J = \sqrt{m_{PL} m}/(2 m [na^3]/a_\star^3)^{1/4}$, where we introduced the reduced Planck mass $m_{PL}$, we used the definition $k_J =a(16 \pi G \rho m^2)^{1/4} $\,\cite{Gorghetto:2022sue} and we wrote the DM density as $\rho = m n = m [na^3]/a_\star^3$ using the fact that, after we reach $a_\star$ when $H=m$, the comoving density $[na^3] \simeq$ const.
+We can now use the approximate analytic expression for $na^3$ obtained in Eq.\,\eqref{eq:na3_analytical_Rad} of App.\,\ref{app:approximate_solutions_scalar} (taking $a_\text{RH} = a_e$ and $H_\text{RH} = H_e$ since we are considering instantaneous reheating) to estimate $k_\star/k_J \sim \sqrt{m_{PL}/m} \gg 1$, where the expression is valid apart from $\mathcal{O}(1)$ numbers.
+Our estimate thus indicates that, also in this case, the peak of the spectrum falls in the region in which quantum pressure is important.
 It thus seems that also in the case of spin-0 DM no PBH formation happens.
 Since, however, a dedicated study would be needed to assess whether our conclusions are unavoidable or some way out can be found, we defer such analysis to future work.